 - A study protocol for a non-blinded multi-centre randomised phase III study on a statistically significant number of oesophageal cancer patients.
-Patients should be treated with pre-operative concomitant chemo-radiation and randomised between irradiation to be delivered as either RT or PT.
-This protocol should include a rapid, clinically relevant primary endpoint to allow effectiveness to be demonstrated as early as possible. - Annual updates on the progress of the study to include: - recruitment reports;

-data collection reports;

-- data collection reports - A proposal for a European methodology for multi-centric clinical trials in proton therapy; - Publications & conference presentations on the results of the study;
+Patients should be treated with pre-operative concomitant chemoradiation and randomised between irradiation to be delivered as either RT or PT.
+This protocol should include a rapid, clinically relevant primary endpoint to allow effectiveness to be demonstrated as early as possible. - Annual updates on the progress of the study to include: - recruitment reports; - data collection reports; - A final dataset collected in compliance with the FAIR principles; - A proposal for a European methodology for multi-centric clinical trials in proton therapy; - Publications & conference presentations on the results of the study; - Publication and active dissemination of a summary of results to relevant authorities (e.g. healthcare providers, HTA bodies, payers.